 The covered courts set the scene for a carousel of mini games full of colour and variety.
-This is our second year presenting the inclusive tennis festival.
+This is our third year presenting the inclusive tennis festival.
 In 2018 we had a single event with 12 teams taking part and due to the festival’s success, we decided to double in size for 2019.
-We are delighted that 27 teams were able to attend this year for 2022 and they all had the opportunity to experience 8 tennis-based skill zones either against, with or alongside other schools.
-Each zone was accompanied by committed sports leaders from Year 5 at St John Fisher Primary School and the 10 girls did an amazing job, explaining the games with clarity and supporting each school during the day.
+We are delighted that 27 teams were able to attend this year for 2022 and they all had the opportunity to experience 10 tennis-based skill zones either against, with or alongside other schools.
+Each zone was accompanied by committed sports leaders from Year 5 at St John Fisher Primary School and the 16 pupils did an amazing job, explaining the games with clarity and supporting each school during the day.
 Thank you to each of you for your willing support and participation.

-The day was split into 2 sessions with 9 schools (10 teams) taking part in the morning and the remaining 7 schools (13 teams) arriving for the afternoon.
+The day was split into 2 sessions with 18 teams taking part in the morning and 9 teams arriving for the afternoon.

 The zones included;